felixpalmer/procedural-gl-js/README.md

 - Novel GPU powered level-of-detail system gives butter-smooth rendering, including on mobile
 - Stream in standard raster imagery tiles.
 Supports map tiles from a variety of providers
-- Easily include elevation data.
-Global 3D data integration via [nasadem.XYZ](https://www.nasadem.xyz)
+- Easily include elevation data for 3D terrain
 - Powerful overlay capabilities.
 Draw crisp markers and lines
 - Well-thought-out API, complex applications can be built without needing to deal with 3D concepts
 - Great UX and intuitive controls, mouse-based on desktop & touch-based on mobile